rojopolis/spellcheck-github-actions/README.md

 - Support for the following formats: Python, Markdown and plain text
 - Per repository and format custom word list to avoid errors based on words not known to default dictionary, see: [PySpelling](https://facelessuser.github.io/pyspelling/configuration/) for more options
 - Flexible repository layout integration via file name matching using [Wildcard Match][wcmatch]
-- Support for Python's Markdown extensions, namely the `pymdown-extensions` via [PySpelling][pyspelling] configuration
+- Support for Python's Markdown extensions, namely the `pymdown-extensions` via [PySpelling][pyspelling]

 ## Configuration